devonltyson/Integer-Compression/README.md

 # Integer-Compression
-Compresses 32 bit integers from a text file
+Compresses 32 bit positive non-zero integers from a text file